alttch/pptop/doc/plugin_development.rst

 Talking to each other
 ---------------------

-Functions launch with the same globals, so you can either define global variables (which is not recommended) or exchange data via *g* namespace:
+Functions are launched with the same globals, so you can either define global variables (which is not recommended) or exchange data via *g* namespace:

 .. code:: python